 - 1. I am very strict about deadlines and due dates.
 However, I am not without sympathy for real things that happen in the course of life.
 If you have a major life catastrophe that keeps you from performing well in this course, please let me know when it occurs, not at the end of the term when it will be too late. - 2.
 Tardiness disrupts everyone's learning experience, and me having sympathy also means being considerate of everyone.
 For that reason, all assignments are due at the beginning of lecture or lab on the date noted in the lecture and lab schedules.
 Assignments turned in after lecture or lab begins will be counted as late, and late assignments (with the exception of the final paper) will lose 10% for each 24-hour period they are late.
 Because immediate feedback is needed for most of the assignments, late assignments make grading a nightmare for your TAs.
 Accordingly, no assignments will be accepted if they are more than 2 days (48 hours) late. - a.
-Final papers are due to the Psych Office on the last day of week 10 (Friday, December 1st) at 3:00 p.m. sharp.
+Final papers are due to the Psych Office on the first day of finals week (Monday, March 12th) at 3:00 p.m. sharp.
 Because grading is time consuming, we need plenty of time to read them so that I can submit your grades in a timely manner.
 For that reason, late penalties for the paper are very strict.
-Papers may only be turned in to the Psychology Office Straub 131, and must be time stamped and initialed by the department secretary and placed in Stephan Dickert's mailbox.
+Papers may only be turned in to the Psychology Office Straub 131, and must be time stamped and initialed by the department secretary and placed in your TA's mailbox.
 The main office is open from 8:00 a.m. to 12:00 noon and 1:00 p.m. to 5:00 p.m.
-Final research papers turned in between 3:01 p.m. and 5:00 p.m. on June 14 will lose 30%.
-Papers turned in on Monday, December 4th will lose 40%.
-No papers will be accepted after 5 p.m., December 4th. - 3.
-If you miss lecture or lab (for any reason) it is your responsibility to contact one of us ahead of time Stephan for lecture, Sonia or Jessica for lab to obtain copies of any handouts or assignments you missed.
+Final research papers turned in between 3:01 p.m. and 5:00 p.m. on March 12th will lose 30%.
+Papers turned in on Tuesday, March 13th will lose 40%.
+No papers will be accepted after 5 p.m., March 13th. - 3.
+If you miss lecture or lab (for any reason) it is your responsibility to contact one of us ahead of time Stephan for lecture, Amber, Megan, or Ben for lab to obtain copies of any handouts or assignments you missed.
 Please keep in mind that although we will be happy to answer any questions you may have, we cannot provide individual lectures on material missed due to absences, and all assignments will be posted on Blackboard. - 4.
-Failure to complete the research project or missing more than two quizzes will lead to automatic failure in the course. - 5.
+Failure to complete the research project, missing more than two quizzes, or more than three unexcused absences from lecture and/or lab will lead to automatic failure in the course. - 5.
 Finally, a note about cheating and plagiarism: Don't do it.
 If you cheat or plagiarize, you will fail the course.
 This outcome will make me very sad and disappointed, and it will make you angry and embarrassed.